joone-org/SentioNova/curriculum/9798851707100/README.md

   - Include additional descriptors (shallow depth of field, vignette, splatter effect) to refine your scene
   - For high realism, specify camera effects, settings, setup (Canon EOS 5D Mark IV, 24-70mm lens, f/2.8)
   - Leverage nuanced adjectives (tranquil, breathtaking, etc.) to add mood
-> *Example: "/imagine Elephant herd at sunset in the Serengeti, in the style of Impressionist art, grandiose landscapes, under a sky richly colored in hues of orange and gold."*
+> Example: "*/imagine Elephant herd at sunset in the Serengeti, in the style of Impressionist art, grandiose landscapes, under a sky richly colored in hues of orange and gold.*"

 <br>